-THE INTEGRATION of SCIENCE and BUDDHISM
+THE INTEGRATION OF SCIENCE AND BUDDHISM

 One unique aspect of the workshop will be a special focus on the integration of science and Buddhism.
 This portion of the program will engage the topic of how science and Buddhism can complement each other on both philosophical and practical levels.
-By examining the nature and mechanics of both the external world and the internal psychological realm through the lens of this intersection, monastic science students can enrich their worldview holistically, while becoming better positioned to demonstrate and communicate why this perspective is both meaningful and useful.
-Buddhist concepts like interdependence, impermanence, and relativity can draw beautiful and convincing examples from science while remaining relevant to contemplative practice.
+By examining the nature and mechanics of both the external world and the internal psychological realm through the lens of this intersection, monastic students can enrich their worldview holistically, while becoming better positioned to demonstrate and communicate why this perspective is both meaningful and useful.
+Buddhist concepts like interdependence, impermanence, and relativity can draw beautiful and convincing examples from science while remaining relevant to contemplative practices.
 Likewise, Buddhist insights can help frame which research questions to investigate and how and why to investigate them in a variety of science disciplines, not only in the field of contemplative science.
 For example, monastics are uniquely positioned to make great contributions to neurophenomenology and affective and cognitive neuroscience.